 Important Information for Jefferson County Bail Bonds

-- Jefferson County includes the Municipal Courts of Arvada, Edgewater, Golden, Lakewood, Littleton, Westminster, Wheatridge, Morrison, Mountain View, and Evergreen
+- Jefferson County includes the Municipal Courts of Arvada, Edgewater, Golden, Lakewood, Littleton, Westminster, Wheatridge, Morrison, Mountain View, and Evergreen.

-- There are two ways to complete the bail transaction: 1.Electronically (through emails, faxes, and by using credit cards), and 2.
-In Person (a bail agent will meet you at the jail)
+- There are two ways to complete the bail transaction: 1.
+Online (visit this link) and 2.
+In Person (a bail agent will meet you at the jail).